rucek/akka-streams-in-practice/README.md

 This is a sample Akka Streams project which uses the library to import data from a number of Gzipped CSV files into a Cassandra table.

-The CSV files contain som ekind of readings, i.e. `(id, value)` pairs, where every `id` has two associated `value`s and the records for a given `id` appear in subsequent lines in the file.
+The CSV files contain some kind of readings, i.e. `(id, value)` pairs, where every `id` has two associated `value`s and the records for a given `id` appear in subsequent lines in the file.
 Any of the `value`s may ocassionally be an invalid number.
 Example:

 ```
 93500;0.5287942176336127